ConnerSanders/CapstoneStarterRepo/Reports/Experimentation/Experimentation.md

 The goal of this experiment is to verify that any components in the system that need 5 Volts are receiving the required power for them to function.

 This was tested by placing the positive end of a Digital Multimeter along the positive 5V rail in the system and the negative end of the Multimeter along the ground rail of the system.
-Through this process we measured the voltage.
+Through this process, we measured the voltage.

 #### Results